 - Ongoing identification and resolution of problems: After implementation, staff met weekly to discuss and resolve any problems that arose.
 Over time, the need for such meetings declined, and today they are called on an as-needed basis if a problem merits formal discussion.

 Resources Used and Skills Needed

-- Staffing: The program has not required the addition of new staff—in fact, the EMR-facilitated care redesign enabled the practice to bring its billing function in-house, with existing staff now performing this function rather than paying a vendor to do so.
+- Staffing: Until 2014, the program had not required the addition of new staff; in fact, the EMR-facilitated care redesign enabled the practice to bring its billing function in-house, with existing staff now performing this function rather than a paid vendor.
 (The practice converted 120 square feet of office space previously used to store medical records into a “billing office.”)
+To accommodate the different workflows involved in the 2014 data-sharing project, another team member will be needed—possibly a nurse practitioner.
 As noted, Dr. Rippel and his three full-time staff (a medical assistant, medical receptionist, and practice manager/biller) dedicated a week to learning the system.

 Funding SourcesQuinnipiac Internal Medicine